ZanichelliEditore/design-system/src/components/z-card/readme.md

 ## Notes
 The width of the card must be set externally, respecting the grid indication of the design.

-The CSS variable `--aspect-radio` can be used to set the ratio of the cover (respecting the indications of the design).
+The CSS variable `--aspect-ratio` can be used to set the ratio of the cover (respecting the indications of the design).
 Default is `1.62`.

 ---